 Ed.
 E. Annus.
 Tallinn: Eesti Akadeemiline Raamatukogu, 1993.

-UIUC Call Number: Baltic Reference 015.4798 Ee792 v.1-2
+UIUC Call Number: International & Area Studies Slavic--Baltic Reference 015.4798 Ee792 v.1-2

-These first volumes in the retrospective bibliographic series published jointly by the Archive Library of the Museum of Literature and the Library of the Estonian Academy of Sciences.
-The compilers have attempted to be as comprehensive as possible including books, brochures, sheet music, maps, periodicals, annuals, pamphlets and calendars.The bibliographic description is very thorough including all publication information.
-The author headings include brief biographies for all Estonian authors.
-Biographies for foreign authors include nationality, field of work, and Estonian language publications about them.
-This is a union catalog.
-Therefore the holding institutions are listed in each entry.
+This multi-volume set of retrospective national bibliography is published jointly by the Archive Library of the Museum of Literature and the Library of the Estonian Academy of Sciences.
+The compilers have attempted to be as comprehensive as possible including books, brochures, sheet music, maps, periodicals, annuals, pamphlets and calendars.
+This publication is a union catalog and holding institutions are listed in each entry.
 The institutions consulted for holdings were the Archive Library of the Museum of Literature, the Estonian National Library, Library of the Estonian Academy of Sciences, Tartu University Library, the Russian National Library and the Russian State Library.
 The volume begins with a brief but thorough history of Estonian publishing for the period.
 The editor provides information on all classes of literature, from trends in popular fiction to religious literature.
 A great deal of statistical data can be culled from this essay, which is provided in Estonian, German, English and Russian.

 Supplement to the journal Eesti kirjandus.
 1918-1939

 UIUC does not hold this title.
 OCLC Accession Number: 50164205

 This was the first attempt at a true national bibliography in Estonia.
 The bibliography was actually published as a supplement to a literary journal.
 It included all Estonian books exceeding four pages in length.
 Initially, periodicals were not included.
 Beginning with the volumes covering 1924-1928, periodicals and newspapers were indexed.
 The volumes covering later years did include citations to periodical publications.
 These lists were based on the monthly registration lists of the Estonian National Library.